 The importance of the XMP profile:

-The Asus BIOSes, both on the APEX and the Crosshair models, benefit from RAMS profiles.
-They are a good basis for overclocking your memory kit.
+The Asus BIOS, both on the APEX and the Crosshair models, have memory profiles.
+They can be a good basis for overclocking your memory kit.
 We will first use them in our overclocking tests.
 Our kit is now set up in the BIOS and will work with the manufacturer’s specifications.

 As you can see on the screenshots, once the XMP profile is enabled, the settings are automatically detected.
 The frequency goes up to 6600 MT/s, the timings are activated and the voltage goes up to 1.40 volts.